 - You can use orange juice instead of bourbon, if you prefer.

 - This sweet potato casserole has a perfectly balanced sweet and savory taste.
-Just like this Candied Sweet Potatoes recipe, this casserole taste as if you are eating a side dish and a dessert – both at the same time!
+Just like this Candied Sweet Potatoes recipe, this casserole tastes as if you are eating a side dish and a dessert – both at the same time!

-- You can use regular size marshmallows to make this side dish.
+- You can use regular sized marshmallows to make this side dish.